 Mr Calvin Andrew - General Assistant

 Mr Francois February - General Assistant

 Ms Reeva Filander - General Assistant

-In the 1980s Mr Hugo Lambrechts, a former Director of Education at the Cape Education Department, raised the question as to why there are so few South African instrumentalists in our professional symphony orchestras.
+In the 1980s, Mr Hugo Lambrechts, a former official of the Western Cape Education Department, raised the question as to why there are so few South African instrumentalists in our professional symphony orchestras.
 The answer, according to him, was that we did not have educational facilities where our children could start instrumental tuition at a young age.
 Mr Lambrechts wanted a music centre in the Parow area to serve the community of the northern suburbs.
-Although he was told that there was no money for such a centre, he persisted and used limited funds over a 3-year period.
-In 1986 he established the Hugo Lambrechts Music Centre in the old Parow Primary School, at the corner of Picton and Alexandra Streets.
+Although he was told that there was no money for such a centre, he persisted and used limited funds over a 3-year period and in 1986 established the Hugo Lambrechts Music Centre in the old Parow Primary School, at the corner of Picton and Alexandra Streets.

 The original school building situated on the premises, was once known as the Parow Public School.
 Dating back to 1903, this section today houses the Brass and Percussion department.
 Parow Public School grew rapidly and by 1912 another building was added, now housing the Hugo Lambrechts Strings’ Department and several administrative and performance venues.
 By 1949/1950 the Parow Public School building was enlarged to accommodate 800 school pupils up to what was then known as Standard 6 (now Grade 8).
 This section of the building now houses the Woodwinds, Singing, Piano and Guitar Departments.